 If a catheter was placed in the bladder, it may be removed before your child goes home.

 Your healthcare provider will tell you when it’s safe for your child to leave the hospital.

 You will receive discharge instructions when it’s time for your child to leave the hospital.
 Follow these carefully.
 Make a follow-up appointment with the doctor within the next 2 to 6 weeks.
 Your child’s condition and future care will be discussed at the appointment.

-After surgery, call your child’s health care provider if your otherwise healthy child has any of the following:
+Also call your child’s healthcare provider if your otherwise healthy child has any of the following:

 An incision site or sites that are red, swollen, draining, or bleeding

 An incision site or sites that have a bad odor

 Refusal to eat

 Pain that doesn’t go away or that gets worse with prescribed medicine

 If going home with tubes or drains, call if they are not working properly or come out